msk-repo-0x4d/SpeedThrill/car111-all/README.md

 ### 2.1 Set up TORCS
 First of all, you have to install [**torcs-1.3.7**](https://sourceforge.net/projects/torcs/files/all-in-one/1.3.7/) where *car111* would run.
 Check [TORCS homepage](http://torcs.sourceforge.net/) to learn more about TORCS.
 It has been tested with the so-far latest available stable version of **TORCS** -- **v1.3.7**.
 Previous version of TORCS might be able to run *car111* but all documents and wikipages would use **v1.3.7** as the reference version.

+You should also check *[car111 torcs-installation wiki](../../../wiki/installing-torcs)* for getting help with installing torcs.

 After successfully installing and running *torcs*, you would have following additional variables exported to your shell :